NeedMoreDesu/prelude/README.md

   drwxr-xr-x  12 divnuy  staff   408 Nov  9 22:36 provide
 ```

+## provide

-`provide` is a directory where custom libraries live (they can be `require`d from there)
+Is a directory where custom libraries live (they can be `require`d from there)

+## other.el

-`other.el` is my set of preferences.
+It is my set of preferences.

+## keybinding.el

-`keybinding.el` is the only file where custom keybindings go.
+Is the only file where custom keybindings go.

 Do note that most keybindings use `hyper` key.

+## parentheses.el

+Parentheses libraries with colorscheme configurations.
+It's here and not in **provide** because it actually changes something, not just providing new commands.

 ## My custom libraries